 - Avoid overwhelming them.
 All of a sudden your pet is in a new place which they’ve likely never seen before.
 Take them into the empty house or apartment before the boxes and furniture start making their way in so that they can explore safely.
 Exhibit patience, and take things slow when it comes to moving things in.
 Likely, your animal will be just fine, but if you start to see nervous behaviors, slow things down and give them plenty of attention.

 - Help them adapt.
 For dogs, take them on walks throughout the neighborhood as you normally would, following the same route at first for a few walks or so.
-Give your pets the same attention you normally would—and then some—to continue encouraging them in this new environment.
+Give your pets the same attention you normally would — and then some — to continue encouraging them in this new environment.

 If you see signs that your pet is struggling in this new environment, keep repeating the same steps listed above, and give it a little bit of time.
 Seeing the same behaviors persist a month after moving into your new place?
 Talk with a veterinarian for additional tips to help your animal adapt.

 No matter where you move with your pet, you both are on an exciting new adventure.
 Moving can undoubtedly be stressful, but it doesn’t have to be.
 Our team of moving experts are committed to making sure you have the best moving experience (and that your pets do, too).
 From packing, unpacking, furniture assembly and more, our moving company can do it all.
-Get a free quote from a moving company you can trust, and call Scott’s Oceana Moving today.
+Get a free quote from a moving company you can trust, call Scott’s Oceana Moving of Virginia Beach today.